DIVD-NL/web-csirt/credentials.md

 More context is better in this case.
 Think about:
 * What service/url are the credentials initially for?
-* How and when where the leaked credentials obtained?
+* How, when, and where the leaked credentials obtained?

 This also means that, by definition, we will not process combo lists unless there is a way to provide context.